 The Iteration Summary app allows you to see a simple overview of team progress against an iteration.
 Based on the status of work, defects, and test cases, you’ll be able to see colored indicators that help address problems as they arise.

 The top section will show basic iteration details:

 Depending on the state of your iteration, up to three sections display with advisory messages.

+Accepted work total reflects all items directly scheduled into the iteration.
 This section will always be on display, showing the percentage of work with a schedule state of Accepted.
 Work that counts against this percentage includes:

 - User stories

 - Independent defects (not attached to stories in the iteration)

 The bar next to the percentage of accepted work will change colors, depending on the state of the iteration:

 - Grey: Some, all, or no work accepted during the first half of the iteration.

 - Green: All work accepted, iteration has ended.